microsoft/TrendCalculator/README.md

    1. **ZMean**:- This Enum evaluates and return trending models based on the Z mean value (threshold value is z mean value).
    2. **Custom**:- This Enum gives the the entire list sorted in order of trends evaluated (sorted by global Z, local Z).

 2. **windowPeriod**:- This integer input defines the period over which the trending models are to be calculated.
 The unit of measurement of time period is irrevelant here.
-Say for example, you have three months of data for usage of your model, then the windowPeriod would be 3.
-If you have the 25 days of data for usage of your model, then the windowPeriod would be 25.
+Say for example, you have three months of data for usage of your model, then the windowPeriod could be 3 (months).
+If you have the 25 days of data for usage of your model, then the windowPeriod could be 25 (days).

-3. **numberOfSegmentsOfEachUnit**:- This integer input defines the value that each unit(days/months/year whichever is the unit of the *windowPeriod*, is divided into a particular number of segments.
+3. **numberOfSegmentsOfEachUnit**:- This integer input defines the value that each unit(days/months/year) whichever is the unit of the *windowPeriod*, is divided into a particular number of segments.
 For example, let's say, you have collected data for your models for 6 months, divided into 3 segments of 2 months each, then the value of this input parameter would be 3.

-4. **listOfModels<T>**:- This is the input data provided to the algorithm with the list of models over which the trending is to be calculated.
+4. **listOfModels<T>**:- This is the input data provided to the algorithm with the list of models (raw data) over which the trending is to be calculated.
-   1. *T* should extend the class *TModel* of the library, in case the user choses *ZMean* or *Custom* TrendsCalculationStrategy as mentioned in the point 1 which contains the following attribute: *CountWithPeriods*(a list of integer type), or *T* should extend the class *TDemandSupplyModel* of the library, in case the user choses to evalute the trending data via the *Demand-Supply* :  *CountWithPeriods*(a list of integer type), *SupplyQuantity*(an integer which signifies the actualy supply or consumption of the skill).
+   1. *T* should extend the class *TModel* of the library, in case the user choses *ZMean* or *Custom* as the TrendsCalculationStrategy. which contains the following attribute: *CountWithPeriods*(a list of integer type), or *T* should extend the class *TDemandSupplyModel* of the library, in case the user choses to evalute the trending data via the *Demand-Supply* :  *CountWithPeriods*(a list of integer type), *SupplyQuantity*(an integer which signifies the actualy supply or consumption of the skill).

-   *Demand-Supply* here means, that the model usage count which user provides as input via *CountWithPeriods* is the demand of the model, and *SupplyQuantity* will indicate the actual usage or consumption of that model.
+   *Demand-Supply* here means, that the model usage count which the user provides as input via *CountWithPeriods* is the demand of the model, and *SupplyQuantity* will indicate the actual usage or consumption of that model.
 The trending order of models is then calcualted taking this scenario in consideration.
+E.g. If a skill of Azure SQL is in demand (i.e. the CountWithPeriods value is quite high), but the supply (SupplyQuantity) is relatively lower, then this is a factor considered to mark this skill as a trending.

    2. countWithPeriods consists of the number of times a particular model was consumed in the segments of the windowPeriod.
 Mathematically speaking , CountWithPeriods.Count should be >= *windowPeriod x noOfSegmentsOfEachUnit* and <= *(windowPeriod+1) x noOfSegmentsOfEachUnit*.